 Behold… the humble butternut squash… not too lovely in appearance, but boy, oh boy…it sure makes a GREAT tasting soup!

-Onion is cooked in a bit of bacon grease in a heavy bottomed pan, The thyme sprigs and bay leaf also go in.
-Building flavor in for the butternut squash soup is a GOOD thing!
+Cook chopped onion in a bit of bacon grease in a heavy bottomed pan, then add thyme sprigs and a bay leaf.
+Building flavor into butternut squash soup is a GOOD thing!

-Chicken stock is added to stockpot… mixture is brought to a boil, then heat is reduced and soup cooks for 15 additional minutes.
+Now you will add chicken stock to the pan.
+Bring this mixture to a boil, then reduce the heat and cook the butternut squash soup for 15 additional minutes.

-Soup is ready to blend.
-My Mom gave me an immersion blender.
+Okay… now it’s time to blend the soup to make it nice, thick and creamy!
+NOTE: My Mom gave me an immersion blender.
 You can use one of those OR blend the soup in batches (in blender or a food processor), till smooth and creamy.
-Don’t forget to remove thyme and bay leaf before blending!
+Don’t forget to remove the thyme and bay leaves before blending!

-Soup is all blended.
-Whipping cream has been stirred in.
-See how thick, creamy and smooth it is?
-Now we are ready to ladle it up into serving bowls.
+The butternut squash soup is all blended together.
+Stir in the whipping cream to the creamy soup.
+See how thick and smooth it is?
+Now it’s time to ladle it up into serving bowls.

-To serve, place bacon crumbles on top of soup.
-Drizzle with a touch of whipping cream, a drizzle of olive oil, and some thyme leaves.
+To serve, place bacon crumbles on top of each portion of soup.
+Drizzle with whipping cream, a bit of olive oil, and some extra thyme leaves (if desired).
 Grab a spoon, butter some warm bread, and enjoy this butternut squash soup with bacon!
-Lip-smackin’ good!
+It is lip-smackin’ good!